shaisachs/origin-of-sadness/invention-of-sadness.md

-# The Invention of Sadness
+# The Origin of Sadness

 "Papa," Sophie asked, "why am I sad?"

-Henry Creek's hands went on scrubbing the pan for a moment.
+Henry's hands went on scrubbing the pan for a moment.
 Outside the kitchen window, a bluebird hopped from one branch to the other of the mulberry bush he had planted, just a week before Sophie was born.
 From the jazz quartet on the radio, the trumpet blared an improvised complaint, and the bluebird seemed to turn its head in thoughtful consideration, and then flew off.

 "Why, Poppet - it must be because Mama isn't home.
 Don't worry - she'll be home next Friday."